Two Thrillers I Read Last Week

 • fully fleshed main characters,

-• explicit descriptions of crime scenes, and
+• explicit descriptions of crime scenes and

-Last week, I decided to try a couple of thriller writers who are totally new to me.
+Last week, I decided to try a couple of thriller writers who are new to me.
 So, I selected:

 • The Watchman by Robert Crais